-The Torch Festival takes place from the 24th to 26th day of the 6th lunar month every year.
+The Torch Festival takes place from the 24th to the 26th day of the 6th lunar month every year.
 It is an important shared traditional festival of the Yi, Naxi, and Bai ethnic people in Southwestern China.

-Torch Festival of the Yi people
+Torch Festival of the Yi People

 The Torch Festival is an event as influential to the Yi people as the Spring Festival is in the Han people's lives.
 For 3 days, men and women, young and old, carry flaming torches and engage in a variety of activities.
 This time is also a good opportunity for young men and women to meet prospective spouses.